Anosov triangle reflection groups in SL(3,R): Triangle reflection groups in SL(3,R)

 Every Coxeter character $[\rho]$ has a point--irreducible, a line--irreducible, and a semisimple representative.
+Note that if $\rho$ is irreducible, then it is point--irreducible, line--irreducible, and semisimple at once.
 An example for a line--irreducible one is $\rho_C$ as constructed in the proof of \autoref{lem:chi_coxeter}, and a point--irreducible representation can be obtained by a dual construction.